 Freedom Fighters : Buttersonic was a project I started back in my full-on days.
 My heart and ears always enjoyed progressive more than full-on, so in 2007 I started the alias Buttersonic.
 I buried the project in 2010 when I decided to follow my heart and turn Freedom Fighters into what it is today.

-Psymedia : Tell me about moving from a full-on sound, to the inclusion of progressive, techno and drum & bass?
+Psymedia : Tell me about moving from a full-on sound, to the inclusion of progressive & techno?
 Was there anything that caused the shift?

-Freedom Fighters : Well, to be honest, as I mentioned before, progressive was a genre I have always liked more than full-on.
-My solo project (Freedom Fighters) focused on progressive Psytrance (way before it became cool to do it).
-In 2010 I felt that I need to put all my strength and focus into one project and I decided to close my Buttersonic project and do what I really like with Freedom Fighters.
-Today my music is a mashup of everything I like – whether its Techno, Psytrance, Minimal, Drum & Bass, and more.
+Freedom Fighters : Well, to be honest, as I mentioned before, progressive was a genre that I’ve always shown more interested in than full-on psychedelic.
+My solo project [Freedom Fighters] focuses on progressive psytrance, way before it became ‘cool’ to do it.
+In 2010, I felt the need to put all my strength into one project, so I ended Buttersonic and chose to do what I really love [Freedom Fighters].
+Today, my music is a mashup of everything I like.
+It’s a combination of techno, psytrance, progressive, minimal, drum & bass and more.

-Freedom Fighters : Going to the army was something I obviously didn’t want to do when I was 18.
+Freedom Fighters : Going to the army was something I obviously didn’t want to do when I was 18 years old.
 I’ve been touring and playing my music since I was 17, and I was sure the army would bury my career.
 Surprisingly, the service did nothing but good for my career.
 Since I couldn’t tour more than 3-4 times a year, I was able to choose the best places to perform in.
-Music wise, it did basically the same – I only produced the kind of music I wanted to produce.
+Music wise, it basically did the same – I only produced the kind of music I wanted to produce.

 Psymedia : You’ve also collaborated with a number of artists.
 Are you comfortable working alongside someone in the studio?
 What is the main advantage to you as a young producer?